vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 ---
 ### Conditional weather alarm 2

-With this element I used a Mushroom card and based on the weather alarm the background color change to yellow, orange or red.
+With this element I used a [Mushroom card](/homeassistant/homeassistant_dashboard_card_mushroom#title-card), [card_mod](/homeassistant/homeassistant_dashboard_hacs#card-mod-3-lovelace-card-mod) and based on the weather alarm the background color set to green, yellow, orange or red.

 This element is only visible when the weather code is not code green (unavailable).